citahub/microscope-v2/README.md

     npm i

-    npm run dev // for development
+    npm run start // for development

-    npm run build // for build which output to portal directory
+    npm run build // for build which output to build directory

 ```